ldv-klever/cif/docs/aoc.rst

 ^^^^^^^^^^^

 It is forbidden to use \"$\" wildcards in `identifier` in the definition of `named-pointcut`.
-Preprocessed aspect files can not define several `named-pointcut`s with the same `identifier`.
+Preprocessed aspect files can not define several `named pointcuts <named-pointcut>` with the same `identifier`.

 `identifier` can be only an identifier of a previously defined named pointcut in the definition of `pointcut`.
 It also can not use \"$\" wildcards.